ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction and economic relevance of the world’s fish, organized by species (Froese and Pauly 2012).
+FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction and economic relevance of the world’s fishes, organized by species (Froese and Pauly 2012).
 This repository of information has proven to be a profoundly valuable community resource and the data has the potential to be used in a wide range of studies.
 However, assembling subsets of data housed in FishBase